xmartlabs/blog/_posts/2022-07-25-challenges-of-building-a-web-with-flutter.md

 ---
 ## Lessons learned from a nonconventional approach to flutter web development

 Recently a client approached Xmartlabs with the idea of making a platform that achieved excellent results by combining camera usage with [MoveNet](https://www.tensorflow.org/hub/tutorials/movenet), an ML pose detection model.
-The challenge was to do it fast to ship an MVP that most users could try while we wouldn't have to throw the code away if we wanted to continue development on other platforms.
+The challenge was to do it fast to ship an MVP that most users could try but make it so that we could reuse the code if we wanted to continue development on other platforms.
 Flutter appeared as an excellent option to accomplish these needs, so we took on the challenge and started working on a web page with a V1 in mind.
 However, we found some challenges along the way; this blog is about how we worked around them in case you also bump into similar issues someday.

 ## Challenge 1: Where is the DOM?

 In conventional web development, we always have a tree with nodes representing the elements of our website called DOM.
 With Flutter, we don't have exactly what's called a pure DOM.
 Instead, we have the flutter widgets tree, but all the widgets are drawn into a unique canvas element.
 This has some inconveniences since you are not able to inspect elements that are not present in the DOM, and debugging gets complicated.
-A **tool that helped us overcome this could be the Flutter [DevTools](https://docs.flutter.dev/development/tools/devtools).** But we cannot directly fix some issues, like how bad this impacts SEO or the inability to select text.
+A **tool that helped us overcome this was the Flutter [DevTools](https://docs.flutter.dev/development/tools/devtools).** But we could not directly fix some issues, like how bad this impacts SEO or the inability to select text.

 ## Challenge 2: Works in debug, but does it in prod?

-Flutter has two compilers for the web, one that supports debugging and hot reloading called `dev_compiler`, and other `dart2js` that focus on code optimization.
+Flutter has two compilers for the web, one that supports debugging and hot reloading called `dev_compiler`, and other `dart2js` that focuses on code optimization.
 Their uses are obvious, one for development and one for release code.
 But in our experience, some things that work in one don’t necessarily work in the other, so **running the app in release mode** has become a must in the development cycle to test the app.

 ## Challenge 3: Accessing hardware from Flutter

-All platforms have different ways to access their hardware capabilities, and the web is not the exception to this rule, there are standards defined in MDN for [MediaDevices](https://developer.mozilla.org/es/docs/Web/API/MediaDevices). **The `universal_html` package comes to the rescue here** and allows us to use some of these capabilities for the web in Flutter, but it makes the code platform oriented.
+All platforms have different ways to access their hardware capabilities, and the web is not the exception to this rule, there are standards defined in MDN for [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices). **The `universal_html` package comes to the rescue here** and allows us to use some of these capabilities for the web in Flutter, but it makes the code platform oriented.

 ## Challenge 4: Using Html components with Flutter